When Marianne Finnigan’s Starbucks cards are frozen, the fast-food retailer wipes out her store credit. Can it do that?

 I called Raise and notified them of the problem.
 They found the bad card and gave me my money back on that one card.
 I called Starbucks and told them which card was bad.
 They still refused to unfreeze my card and told me I am out all the money.

 Before I put the Raise cards on there, I had over $167 on the card.
-They can just keep my money?
+Can they just keep my money?
 I told them which card was the problem and asked them to remove those funds and free up the rest of my card, but they refused.
 They said it was in the fine print.

 I can’t believe they can keep $167 and I have no recourse.
 Can you help me?
 I have receipts and paperwork to back me up. — Marianne Finnigan, Tampa